Sourdough Starter

 Method

-Cover loosely with a lid (do not screw it on) or a dry breathable cloth.
-You want the natural bacteria in the air to reach the starter.
+Mix everything together well until there are no dry bits.
+Cover loosely with a lid (do not screw it on) or a dry breathable cloth as you want the natural bacteria in the air to reach the starter.

 Mark the level of the starter with a pen and leave in a warm place for 24 hours.

-Day 4.
+Day 5 and 6.
 You should see bubbles again but maybe not as many as on Day 3.
 As long as you can see some change, you know it’s working.
 Now you are ready to start feeding it twice a day to get the wild yeast really active and ready for baking.
+Remove half the starter, discard, and feed it again with flour mix and water.
+Repeat after 12 hours.

 If you don’t want to bake often and so don’t want to feed everyday, simply give it a last feed and pop it in the fridge.
 Take him out of the fridge every week and follow the same rules as above - remove almost all but 25g of starter, feed and put back in the fridge.
 He should stay happy and healthy.